Wormnest/graphicex/graphicex/readme.md

 Folder structure
 ----------------
-graphicex
+\graphicex
-- examples    Folder with examples.
+- \examples = Folder with examples.
-- external    Folder with units that interface with external libraries.
+- \external = Folder with units that interface with external libraries.
-- obj    Folder with compiled .obj files for static linked libraries.
+- \obj = Folder with compiled .obj files for static linked libraries.
-- src    Folder with GraphicEx source files.
+- \src = Folder with GraphicEx source files.

 Note that the .obj files are not available in the hg repository itself.
 They need to be downloaded from: